-Many people often have the preconceived conception that large dog breeds should be feared as they are intimidating, due to stereotypes and from stories publicised within the media.
+Many people often have the preconceived conception that large dog breeds, whether that be a pedigree or a cross breed, should be feared as they are intimidating, due to stereotypes and from stories publicised within the media.

 We certainly don’t want you to lose out on the love a big dog can offer, so we’re ready to help dispel some of the most common falsehoods about them.

 Myth: Big dogs can’t live in small spaces